BBC Two "Computer Generated 2" ident: Components of the look

 The ident itself featured a cream, double striped numeral 2, with two orange lines either side going off screen.
 The whole ident had the illusion of three dimensions, with orange shadows, all on a black background.
 The ident would either remain static, scroll in from the left hand side or scroll out to the right.
 The form up ident was accompanied by an electronic fanfare, which was dropped in 1983.
 A subtitled programme would be accompanied by the additional caption below the numeral stating 'Ceefax 270' and later following a change of page 'Ceefax 888'.

 The clock which accompanied this new look was located in the BBC2 Noddy room and comprised an orange clock face with counters of ever increasing thickness and with a 'polo' mint centre upon a black background.
 A plain orange and white 2D striped '2' logo was placed below the clock.
 The use of this old clock was due to the fact that the technology did not exist for an electronic timepiece, and would not until 1980, when an electronic timepiece was finally obtained for BBC2.
 This new electronic clock had no second hand judder and had a changed design, featuring two dashes at the quarter hours and single dashes elsewhere.
 The polo mint centre was abandoned in favour of a simple centre dot, and the 3D striped '2' logo adorned the bottom of the screen, although it was unanimated.

 Promotional style wasn't uniform, but generally featured the striped '2' in the promotion in one form or another, whether at the beginning or appearing on the end slide.
 Programme slides featured a large white 2 with programme title overlaid the bottom of the image.
 This branding preceded the inception of the new ident by several months, with slides featuring the striped '2' from as early as late 1978.
 The BBC2 special Christmas ident of 1978, featuring rotating buglers, also incorporated this version of the striped '2'.
+This '2' differed slightly from the one seen on idents from 1979, where the numeral had right angles, instead of the curves that appeared in the later version.

 Regional variations of BBC2 featured the region name below the 2.

 A variation of the look was introduced on 19 September 1983 and was used during the Daytime on 2 strand.
 It featured the ident with an orange gradient background.